cmheubusch/cmheubusch.github.io/about.md

 In the near furture, I hope to explore more of the outdoors, including:

-* The Smokies *- I moved to North Carolina less than a year ago, and it's high time that I explore this beautiful state.*
+* The Smokies *- I moved to North Carolina nearly a year ago - it's high time that I explore this beautiful state!*
 * The Colorado Trail
 * The John Muir Trail
-* The Hayduke Trail *- A wild challenge, but I can aspire!*
+* The Hayduke Trail
 * Arches National Park
 * Yellowstone National Park
 * Glacier National Park